-The instruction register loads the OPCODE necessary for the Virtex-II Pro boundary-scan instruction set.
+The instruction register is a 6-bit register that loads the OPCODE necessary for the Virtex-II boundary-scan instruction set.
 This register loads the current OPCODE and captures internal device status.
-The width of this register is device size specific.

 Configuration Register (Boundary-Scan)

 The configuration register is a 64-bit register.
 This register allows access to the configuration bus and readback operations.